 1. It’s often an entry requirement

 If you’re considering an academic course of study in the UK and English isn’t your first language, you may find that your chosen course has a specified International English Language Testing System (IELTS) level as one of the entry requirements.
-For example, students applying for courses at The University of Sheffield International College must have achieved IELTS 5.0 or equivalent before starting an international foundation year course and IELTS 5.5 before starting on a Pre-Masters programme.
+For example, students applying for courses at The University of Sheffield International College must have achieved IELTS 5.0 or equivalent before starting an International Foundation Year course and IELTS 5.5 before starting on a Pre-Masters programme.
 These are just guidelines – for some subjects, the requirements are higher.
+This means that by choosing to study an English Language Preparation course, you will still be able to study at a world top 100 university, rather than opting for an institution with lower entry requirements.

 2. It can widen your scope